sharner/eng-leadership-manual/coaching_notes/eng-first-questions.md

 * Is there an architectural and tech debt roadmap?

 * Is the team given time to refactor and work on debt?

+* What are the replicatable units that allow the system to scale without bottlenecks?
+Express you system in `O` notation, e.g. `O(users)`, `O(traffic)`, `O(data)`.

+* Can you detect, flatten, or autoscale spikes?

+* What are the single points of failure with respect to a single customer?

+* What is the blast radius affecting all customers?

+## Culture

+* Do you do self-directed hackathons or other things to allow people (not just engineers) to explore and showcase their ideas?

+* How do different teams express their support and respect for each other?

+* Do people know and live the company values?

+* Are there regular team demos, show-casing recent work?

+* Are there "book clubs", "brown bag lunches", or other group activities for learning?

+* How do people mentor each teach each other?

+* Do performance reviews help or hurt?
+Who gets value from them?

+* In meetings, who does the talking?

+* Is leadership and decisions command and control, consensus, partnership, or empowerment based?

+* Who would describe the team as "agile"?

+## Deadlines

+* How are deliverables committed?

+* How are risks raised and mitigated?

+* How are cross-team dependencies tracked and managed?
+Are there in person forums with all stakeholders?
+How are decisions that affect multiple teams made?

+* Is status tracked regularly and is there a dashboard of with deliverable dates coded red, yellow, green?

+* Are deliverables tracked at the epic-level in customer centric language?

+## Releases

+* Is there a release train and how often does it leave?

+* Are builds blue-green?

+* Can features go in dark?

+* Can users opt in and out of major changes?

+* Can product managers flip feature flags?
+Is there a system for the lifecycle of feature flags?

+* Are releases rolled out incrementally to reduce risk?

 ## References